Blendify/blender-manual/blender_docs/manual/render/cycles/materials/material_panel.rst

 and what aspects of the material are to be rendered.

 Surface
-   Render object as a surface.
+   Render object as a :doc:`surface </render/cycles/materials/surface>`.
-Wire
-   Render the edges of faces as wires (not supported in ray tracing).
 Volume
-   Render object as a volume.
+   Render object as a :doc:`volume </render/cycles/materials/volume>`.
-   See :doc:`Volume </render/blender_render/materials/special_effects/volume>`.
-Halo
-   Render object as halo particles.
-   See :doc:`Halo </render/blender_render/materials/special_effects/halo>`.

 .. list-table::